onera/Cassiopee/Connector/doc/source/Connector.rst

     Interpolation data are stored as a ZoneSubRegion_t node, stored under the donor or receptor zone node depending of the storage.

-    Exists also as in place version (_setInterpData2) that modifies a and return None.
+    Exists also as in place version (_setInterpData) that modifies a and return None.
     Exists also as parallel distributed version (X.Mpi.setInterpData and X.Mpi._setInterpData).

     *Example of use:*